The Program History

 Supporters of the program have included Cleveland County United Way, USDA Rural Development, the Knights of Columbus, Shelby Rotary, Winter House Deli, Parker Farm Service, Lail Upholstery, First National Bank, Dover Foundation, Wal-Mart Distribution Center, PPG Industries, Kiwanis, Mayflower Vehicle Systems, Cleveland Regional Medical Center, Double Shoals Market, Jerry’s Mini Mart, Confederate Supply, Cotton’s Seafood, Sandy Run Creek Horseman’s Association, Sewell Contractors, Parker Farm Service, Stagecoach Ace Hardware, S and L Mini Mart, Fox Distributing, Tops Pizza Factory, First Choice Auto, BDF Construction, RS Braswell Co., Alston Bridges, DBA Bridges Construction, Bridges Market, Cleveland Feed and Farm Supply, Cleveland Lumber, D and A Lawn Service, Fox Mountain Weavers, Lowes, Ramsey and Cooper Auctioneers, Spake Concrete, Southern States, Gardner Webb University, and Crest and Kings Mountain High Schools.

-As of the 2018-2019 school year Hearts and Hooves continues to receive support from a multitude of individuals, organizations, and businesses within the community.
-There are six volunteer horses, three certified therapy dogs and 50+ trained volunteers.
-Some volunteers transport horses, serve as side-walkers, assist in record keeping, conduct fund-raising, and provide direct instruction during riding sessions.
+As of the 2022-2023 school year Hearts and Hooves continues to receive support from a multitude of individuals, organizations, colleges and businesses within the community.
+There are currently eight volunteer horses, two certified therapy dogs and 50+ trained volunteers.
+Some volunteers transport horses, serve as side-walkers, assist with arena clean up, conduct fund-raising, and serve as arena helpers during our sessions.